The contents of this article are human-created.

 As mentioned above, this peach pie filling has a healthier twist.
 Its sweetness comes from only peaches and pure maple syrup.
 Which means it contains no refined sugars.
 It's also thickened with arrowroot rather than cornstarch or wheat flour, making it an excellent anti-inflammatory option.

-Health Benefits of Peaches
+Health Benefits

 Excellent for eye health.
 Peaches are rich in lutein, a carotenoid that is known for its protective properties against macular degeneration.

 Great for skin health.
-Peaches are a great source of vitamins C and A, both of which contribute to healthy, youthful skin.
+Peaches are a great source of vitamins C and A, both of which can contribute to healthy, youthful skin.

 Seasonal Benefits